LeliaE/climateScience/README.md

 ## Data Ownership and Description:
 URL: http://noaa-ghcn-pds.s3.amazonaws.com/
-Data Owner: NOAA (scientific agency that focuses on the weather conditions, atmosphere, oceans, etc).
+Data Owner: NOAA’s National Centers for Environmental Information (NCEI), a scientific agency that focuses on the weather conditions, atmosphere, oceans, and more.
 It collects real-time data from satellites, weather stations, etc.
 Format: .csv (one file per year, will need scraping)

 ## Information Contained:
 Data: Each row represents one station-day
-Time period: 175 years (~1763 - present)
+Time period: 260 years (~1763 - 2022)
 Interesting columns:
 PRCP = Precipitation (tenths of mm)
 SNOW = Snowfall (mm)